-Our goal is to raise $165,000 to honor Fred Wendorf’s vision and enthusiasm in the formation of SMU-in-Taos over the last fifty years.
+We seek to honor Fred Wendorf's vision and enthusiasm in the formation of SMU-in-Taos over the last fifty years.
 We hope that you will consider joining us today as we celebrate the accomplishments of this beloved professor.

 Become a Friend of SMU-in-Taos.